 Businesses across the UK have been in the dark with regards to immigration and the costs that may be occurred post-Brexit.
 Business owners will remain in the dark until talks with Brussels, regarding future business conditions have come to an end.

 The government has almost entire control over the future of immigration policy however this lack of policy has resulted in a definite decrease in the number of EU citizens coming to work in the UK.
 Additionally, there has been a significant increase in the number of vacancies in firms across the UK that cannot be filled solely by UK citizens.
+This could mean that significant challenges lie ahead for industries and areas that rely on EU workers.
+In London, 14% of the workforce in 2016 were from the EEA, making the city heavily reliant on overseas labour from the EU.

 Experts are calling for the post-Brexit migration system needs to work for the whole economy, not solely for universities in hi-tech firms and big city services firms.